 Highly competitive, The Center for Advanced Studies at Wheeler High School accepts applications from throughout Cobb County, one of the largest school systems in the nation.

 As part of a national consortium of science, math, and technology schools and universities, The Center for Advanced Studies at Wheeler High School already has received national recognition and families are choosing to relocate to Atlanta in order to take advantage of this rigorous public education option.
 Current students come from public, private and homeschool backgrounds and are among the best and brightest in the state.
-More than 100 students have scored 800 on one or more sections of the SAT and three students scored perfect scores on the SAT (2400 and 1600’s respectively).
+More than 150 students have scored 800 on one or more sections of the SAT and four students scored perfect scores on the SAT (2400 and 1600’s respectively).
 Our students have received national recognition in prestigious science competitions including finalist and semifinalists in both the Intel Science Talent Search and the Siemens Westinghouse Science Competitions.